OCamlPro/freeton_wallet/sphinx/commands.rst

     Get account info (local or from blockchain), or create/modify/delete accounts.

   call
-    Manage contracts
+    Call contracts

   client
-    Call tonos-cli, use -- to separate arguments
+    Call tonos-cli, use -- to separate arguments.
+Use 'ft exec -- CMD ARGS' for other commands.

   config
     Modify configuration